Mount Penang Juvenile Justice Centre: The Construction Phase, 1912–22

 The first schoolmaster at Mount Penang, George Walpole, kept a diary of his time there, which included the construction phase in 1912.
 Walpole noted that the concrete mix for the works was made up of three portions of crushed stone, two portions sand and one portion cement mixture, all of which was mixed by the boys before being tipped into prepared boxing or formwork to create the walls.
-As two groups mixed the concrete, another would convey it to the site, while a fourth team lifted the boxing from the day before up the scaffolding for the next day's operation.
+As two groups mixed the concrete, another would convey it to the site.
+A fourth team lifted the boxing from the day before, up the scaffolding for the next day's operation.

 In their spare time, mainly on Sundays when no construction work was undertaken, the boys developed a sports ground under Walpole's supervision, which was dedicated in 1912.
-The ground was developed adjacent to the building site, at the front of the dormitories but at a lower level.
-To the north of the building site, a team of boys also opened up a mile-long drain using a road plough, and sank a well 3.65 m (12 ft) deep to tap an underground stream for fresh water.
+The ground was developed adjacent to the building site, at the front of the dormitories, but at a lower level.
+To the north of the building site, a team of boys opened up a mile-long drain using a road plough, and sank a well 3.65 m (12 ft) deep to tap an underground stream for fresh water.
 By 1914, Mount Penang was dealing with all boy delinquents who had been institutionalised in NSW through the Children's Courts.
 In the Superintendent of Gosford Farm Home's Report to the Minister for Public year 1915, he set out the principle of the Farms' work ethic thus:

 "Habits of steady industry are acquired, which are carried outside the boundaries of the institution and characterise the future conduct of many lads who, before, were inclined to settle down to any form of work and herein lies the secret of reformation in many cases.
 Boys frequently are bad, or delinquent, not from natural bent, but simply because they are lazy and have never been forced to work steadily at any occupation requiring the expenditure of a certain amount of energy."

-In the same year, the Superintendent reported that a second dormitory of concrete, a concrete reservoir, a store and office had all been completed.
+In 1915, the Superintendent reported that a second dormitory of concrete, a concrete reservoir, a store and office had all been completed.
 The two dormitories were built either side of the Household block, with the officers' dwelling behind.
 This arrangement allowed for a suitable system in which to classify the inmates as well as providing constant supervision.

 Other works on the site during this period included: the construction of a windmill to pump water from a fresh water stream below the escarpment; five galvanised tanks for water storage; a carpentry workshop, a 300 yard trolley line for transporting the sandstone from the quarry to the site; and a bullock team and wagon, two horses, two spring carts and one dray.
 The buildings were all roofed with corrugated iron.
-Also during this period a permanent dam and concrete reservoir was completed, supplying the site with constant fresh water.
+During this period a permanent dam and concrete reservoir was completed, supplying the site with constant fresh water.
 Construction work continued at the site until 1922.